brenns10/sos/README.md

   - shared address space
   - user mode
   - single system call
+* Context switching between processes, and scheduling using a very basic round robin scheduler

 Next steps:

-* Get a proof-of-concept with cooperative multi-tasking processes
 * Expose UART as a system call
 * Compile processes as separate binary files built-in to the kernel image, and load them into a "user address space" (while still sharing address space)